RITnextHop/website2.0/README.md

 Configure Data
 ---
-The 'Initial Data' directory contains a yaml file of initial website data such as Club Info, Eboard, etc. This file must be imported for the index page to load.
-Otherwise
+The 'Initial Data' directory contains a yaml file of initial website data such as Club Info, Eboard, Past Events, etc. If this file is not imported a superuser must be created and Club Info and eboard must be populated for index page to load.

+To intialize the website with data and a superuser, run the below commands from the project root directory.

     rm -rf db.sqlite3